YunoHost-Apps/framaforms_ynh/README.md

 ## Overview
 Framaforms is an online forms and surveys service.
 Registered users are allowed to create forms, share them, collect and visualize results through a simple interface.
-See https://framablog.org/2016/10/05/framaforms-noffrez-plus-les-reponses-que-vous-collectez-a-google/ (in French ) and https://framablog.org/2016/10/05/en-savoir-un-peu-plus-sur-le-projet-framaforms/ (in French) for further informations.
+See this [article](https://framablog.org/2016/10/05/framaforms-noffrez-plus-les-reponses-que-vous-collectez-a-google/) and this [interview](https://framablog.org/2016/10/05/en-savoir-un-peu-plus-sur-le-projet-framaforms/) (in French) for further informations.

 **Shipped version:** 1.0.1